christofmuc/KnobKraft-orm/README.md

 ## Contributing

 All pull requests and issues welcome, I will try to get back to you as soon as I can.
 Due to the dual licensing please be aware that I will need to request transfer of copyright on accepting a PR.

+## Acknowledgements

+Really big thanks to everybody who contributes and comments on YouTube, here on Github, or any of the other forums out in the Internet to motivate me to continue this work!

+Special thanks to @tsantilis for getting the Oberheim Matrix 6/6R adaption to work with restless tests and trials!

 ## About the author